 Each year we honour our students and donors at our scholarship award ceremonies, donors are invited to attend, meet, and present their scholarship(s) to the deserving students.

-For more information on establishing a scholarship, fill out the form at the bottom of the page or contact:
+For more information on establishing a scholarship, fill out the form below:

 *This below form is for donors interested in establishing a scholarship, any students interested in applying for a scholarship should access their Student Information System to complete an application between October 1 and mid-December each year*